 Rath’s OneNeck office--a sort of hotel for digital information--can withstand an F4 tornado.
 Regardless of the weather in Cedar Falls, clients from around the Midwest have access.

-Iowa has some of the cheapest electricity in the U.S. Since electricity is a data center’s biggest bill, Iowa State economist Dave Swenson says the state's a logical choice when tech companies are looking to expand.
+Iowa has some of the cheapest electricity in the U.S. Since electricity is a data center’s biggest bill, Iowa State economist Dave Swenson says the state is a logical choice when tech companies are looking to expand.

 Director of the Iowa Economic Development Authority Debi Durham says Iowa’s cheap electricity is due in part to the fact the state doesn’t apply sales taxes to the utility.
-Additionally, the infrastructure of how Iowa’s electric grid's owned and operated keeps costs low.
+Additionally, the infrastructure of how Iowa’s electric grid is owned and operated keeps costs low.

-“Part of it is the investments of the new renewable, and the diversity of the portfolio, and then you have really strong investor owned utilities here.
+“Part of it is the investments of the new renewable, and the diversity of the portfolio, and then you have really strong investor owned utilities here," says Durham.
 And then you couple that with the rural electric coops which are also strong in economic development, and then the third player is s the municipalities, which tend to be very competitive themselves.”

 In 2013, 27.7 percent of the electricity generated in Iowa was wind-powered.
 Iowa's ranked first in percentage of generated-wind electricity since 2009, according to the American Wind Energy Association.